Jeremy Pena Player Props: Astros vs. Blue Jays

 Blue Jays Pitching Rankings

-- The Blue Jays' 3.91 team ERA ranks ninth across all MLB pitching staffs.
+- The Blue Jays have a 3.86 team ERA that ranks ninth among all MLB pitching staffs.

-- Gausman makes the start for the Blue Jays, his 13th of the season.
-He is 4-3 with a 2.76 ERA and 100 strikeouts through 75 2/3 innings pitched.
+- Bassitt (6-4) takes the mound for the Blue Jays in his 13th start of the season.
+He has a 3.41 ERA in 74 2/3 innings pitched, with 65 strikeouts.

-- In his most recent time out on Thursday against the Milwaukee Brewers, the righty threw 6 2/3 scoreless innings while surrendering five hits.
+- His most recent time out was on Friday against the New York Mets, when the righty tossed 7 2/3 scoreless innings while giving up three hits.

 © 2023 Data Skrive.
 All rights reserved.